ttscoff/doing/README.md

 ![](http://ckyp.us/XKpj+)

 You can also specify a default output format for a view.
-Most of the optional output formats override the template specification (`html`, `csv`, `json`).
+Most of the optional output formats override the template specification (`html`, `csv`, `json`, `markdown`).
 If the `view` command is used with the `-o` flag, it will override what's specified for the view in the config.

 ### Colors